David the King

 LIFE OF DAVID

-David’s coronation as king of Israel was a day of great joy that signified more than an end to conflict.
-It was the beginning of a new era!
-The road to this momentous occasion, however, wasn’t without hardship or challenges.
+David’s coronation as king of Israel was a day of great joy that meant more than an end to conflict.
+It was the beginning of a new era.
+The road to this momentous occasion, however, was not without hardship or challenges.

 For nearly a decade, David had been forced to live as a fugitive because of Saul’s attempts to circumvent God’s rejection of his own reign as Israel’s first king.
-When Saul and his royal heir Jonathan were killed in battle with the Philistines, the elders of Judah seized the opportunity to anoint David king (1 Sam.
-31:8-10).
+When Saul and Jonathan were killed in battle with the Philistines, the elders of Israel seized the opportunity to anoint David king (1 Sam.
+31; 2 Sam.
+5:1).

 2 SAMUEL 5:1-3